How to share updates (and why they increase public trust)

 The solution

-Done/doing updates allow teams to regularly share what they’re working on.
+Regular updates and open collaboration tools allow teams to share what they’re working on.
 People track progress and provide feedback while the work is being done.
 This allows the teams to make iterative changes throughout the process.
-These updates also help build trust with stakeholders because they provide transparency and a single message to stakeholders and partners.
-People interested or impacted can follow along and avoid surprises at the end.
+They build trust because they provide transparency to stakeholders and partners, and the public.
+Anyone interested or impacted can follow along and avoid surprises at the end.

 Context